roc-lang/roc/editor/editor-ideas.md

     * search through a database of our zullip questions
     * ...
 * smart insert: press a shortcut and enter a plain english description of a code snippet you need.
 Examples: "convert string to list of chars", "sort list of records by field foo descending", "plot this list with date on x-axis"...
+* After the user has refactored code to be simpler, try finding other places in the code base where the same simplification can be made.

 #### Autocomplete